mrncmoose/smart_controller/README.md

 # Raspberry pi temperature controller notes

-The goal of this project is to provide a more or less simple thermal controller for an infrared heating unit.
+The goal of this project is to provide a simple to use thermal controller for an infrared heating unit that can turn on/off at a specific, non-repeating date and time.
 The physical location does not have internet access, so the unit must provide 100% of it’s own network connectivity.
 This is not difficult:  just configure the Raspberry PI to be a stand alone wireless access point and give it a static IP address.

 Security is physical.
 The steel sided building is basically a Faraday cage and there is no internet access inside.
 Therefore there is no requirement for authentication or encryption.
 Adding them would be a form of scope creep.
 I'm not saying security isn't important: the device is physically secured.
 Your location and circumstances may have different requirements and the Flask web application should be modified to include the correct level of security as needed, unless you want just want to ignore the lessons from Home Depot's break in through a HVAC system.

 Also, the building is infrequently used.
 There is no set schedule.
 Therefore the device need only turn the heat on at a specific time and turn it off the rest of the time.
 Therefore there is no repeat requirement.
-Again, your circumstances may be different.
+Your circumstances may be different.
+If so, fork the code and add your needs.

 The same idea could be used for controlling air conditioning.
 However, the relays used are not capable of handling the load of an AC unit.
 An additional relay and some AC wiring would be required.